For some reason I get a real kick out of investigating work from home jobs. Well, really curiosity just kills me.

 Stuffing Envelopes from Home – EXACTLY How it Works

 A little bit of Googling showed me exactly how the stuffing envelope from home scam worked.
-It’s very similar to the posting ads scams – multi-level marketing in its worst form possible.
+It’s very similar to the posting ads scams – a pyramid scheme.

 I was actually going to sign up with one so I could show you exactly what you got – but I didn’t want to throw away more than $10 so, sorry guys.
 The fees for these programs range between $30-$70 dollars.